theBowja/genshin-db/readme.md

 Available language names can be found in src/language.js file.
 Or you can scroll up to the setOptions section in this readme.

+If you want to specify only specific folders, then you can as well.

+For example: `run build english characters weapons` will produce a distribution with only English characters and weapons data.

+Available folder names can be found in src/folder.js file.

 ## Time and Space
 Updated 9/8/2021.